 Quizzes: We will have a quiz about every week and a half.
 It will be straight from the homework.
-It is your responsibility to come to class, so if you miss a quiz because you are not there, you will not be allowed to make it up.
-Your lowest quiz score will be dropped.
+It is your responsibility to come to class, so if you miss a quiz because you are not there, you will usually not be allowed to make it up.
+But your lowest quiz score will be dropped.
+If you miss more than one quiz due to a compelling and documented excuse, let me know.

-Exams: There will be two in-class exams as well as a final exam.
-The in-class exams will be on Sep 26 and Oct 31.
+Exams: There will be two in-class exams, one on Feb 20 and one on Mar 30, as well as a final exam.
 If you skip an exam, you will normally not be able to make it up, unless you have a compelling (e.g. medical) and documented excuse.
 Forgetting that there is an exam or being unprepared for it are not considered compelling excuses.
 Your in-class exam score will be computed as 2/3(higher score)+1/3(lower score).

-Final exam: 8-9:50 AM, Dec 12 in our usual classroom.
+Final exam: 2-3:50 on Wed, May 6.